We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Conclusion

-Clarity enhanced diamonds are significantly discounted but can be just as dazzling to the eyes as a natural or laboratory diamond.
-There’s a small sacrifice to be made as far as full authenticity, but they’re still real diamonds.
+Clarity enhanced diamonds are significantly discounted but can be just as dazzling to the eyes as a natural or laboratory-grown diamond.

-Through laser drilling or fracture filling, the imperfections can be entirely removed or at least made invisible to the naked eye.
-That way, you have a diamond that looks like it scores higher on the clarity scale than it did when first discovered.
+Through laser drilling or fracture filling, imperfections can be entirely removed or at least made invisible to the naked eye.
+That way, you still have a real diamond that looks like it scores higher on the clarity scale than it did when first discovered.

 In balancing budgetary constraints, there are pros and cons to any diamond purchase.
 If you’re content with a beautiful, clear, and cheaper diamond, a clarity-enhanced diamond may be the choice for you.